Visit Prince Edward County

 Israel Hill on the Appomattox was a social experiment where an all Black community lived in part of what is now Farmville Virginia.
 Richard Randolph, a nephew of Thomas Jefferson, was morally opposed to slavery.
 Shortly after the Revolutionary War, he decreed in his will, that upon his death, his slaves would all be freed.
 He died at a very young age, even for that time, and his widow honored his request.
 25 acres of their plantation was deeded over to these families who then thrived alongside their white landowning neighbors.
 Business was done between the races – even lawsuits filed when grievances rose to that point.
 Black freed men suing white landowners and winning as often as losing – all based on the merits of the case, not the color of the individuals skin.

-The county is also home to many of the spots for Civil War buffs.
-Virginia’s Retreat, an all volunteer organization of twelve counties and one city have created a marketing consortium to promote not only the Civil War and Lee’s Retreat which had prominence in those last years of the war, but also, the Civil Rights in Education Heritage Trail, the only one of its kind in the nation, as well as all avenues of outdoor activities available in the region.
-Thanks to participation in this organization, Prince Edward County has many Civil War/Lee’s Retreat and Civil Rights in Education Heritage Trail signs posted and maintained so that civil war and civil rights buffs can easily find their way to these prominent sites.
+The county is also home to many sites for Civil War buffs.
+Virginia’s Retreat, an all volunteer organization of eleven counties and one city have created a marketing consortium to promote not only the Civil War and Lee’s Retreat which had prominence in those last years of the war, but also, the Civil Rights in Education Heritage Trail®, the only one of its kind in the nation, as well as all avenues of outdoor activities available in the region.
+Thanks to participation in this organization, Prince Edward County has many Lee’s Retreat and Civil Rights in Education Heritage Trail® signs posted and maintained so that civil war and civil rights buffs can easily find their way to these prominent sites.

 One of the very last battles to be fought in the Civil war was over High Bridge which joins Cumberland County to Prince Edward County.
-High Bridge played a key role during the last few days of the Civil War.
-High Bridge State Park, when it opens will be the newest of Virginia's State Parks, and which will be housed almost entirely in Prince Edward County, is the most recent of the Rails to Trails projects.
-It is estimated that more than 1 million visitors a year will come to Prince Edward County to visit this historic, scenic non-motorized trail that will run more than 30 miles from Burkeville to Pamplin City.
-Virginia Governor Timothy Kaine came to Farmville on June 28th, 2007 to accept the ceremonial transfer of the deed for this property from Norfolk Southern.
-Groundbreaking for this newest State Park will mark the beginning from which in 3 – 5 years it is anticipated to complete the entire trail.
+High Bridge played a key role during the last few days of the American Civil War.
+High Bridge Trail State Park, a rails to trails linear state park opened April 2012 as one of the newest Virginia's State Parks About half of the trail will be housed in Prince Edward County - and several miles will run through the town of Farmville.
+It is estimated that more than 1 million visitors a year will come to Prince Edward County to visit this historic, scenic non-motorized trail running more than 30 miles from Burkeville to Pamplin City.
+Virginia Governor Timothy Kaine came to Farmville on June 28th, 2007 to accept the ceremonial transfer of the deed for this property from Norfolk Southern Railroad.

 Worsham Clerks office is the site of the original Prince Edward County Court House in the village of Worsham.

-The Cannery continues to operate year round under the supervision of Lena Huddleston, who have helped individuals and groups can their own food for 32 years.
+The Cannery continues to operate helping individuals and groups can their own food for 32 years.